-E5.4.2 Subject to AHJ approval, where combined heat and power (CHP) plants are installed as energy efficiency improvements, then the energy audit and analysis of overall building energy use performance may follow the FEMP guide-lines, Reporting Guidance for Federal Agency Annual Report on Energy Management (Per 42 U.S.C.
+E5.4.2 Subject to AHJ approval, where combined heat and power (CHP) plants are installed as energy efficiency improvements, the energy audit and analysis of overall build-ing energy use performance may follow the Federal Energy Management Program (FEMP) guidelines, Reporting Guid-ance for Federal Agency Annual Report on Energy Management (per 42 U.S.C.
 8258) Attachment 3.
 Energy efficiency projects may be allowed to receive a credit in the amount of the annual source energy savings from CHP, which would be used to offset the building site energy used in calculating and comparing against the EUI targets.